SFlrn22/odin-recipes/README.md

 # odin-recipes

-Recipies pages for The Odin Project
+Recipes pages for The Odin Project

+This project consists in a main page that links another three pages containing different recipes.